sloanibe/aws-starter-fe/aws-starter-api/docs/deployment.md

 - Deployment: Direct deployment to EC2 using rsync

 ## Deployment Process
-Our deployment process uses a bash script (`deploy-backend.sh`) that:
+Our deployment process uses a bash script (`deploy-springboot.sh`) that:
 1. Builds the Spring Boot jar using Maven
 2. Syncs the jar file to EC2 using rsync
 3. Stops any existing application instance